ItaiAxelrad/axelrad-climbing/posts/2015-03-04-BishoporBust/index.md

 ![image alt](uploads/IMG_1518.jpg)*Alex Biale, on the last committing move of his project.*

-After some valiant efforts and unnerving drops, Alex and the rest of the crew had to call it a night.Meanwhile, just to the left of Evilution, Toru Nakajima was making some of the hardest moves in America look like no big deal.
+After some valiant efforts and unnerving drops, Alex and the rest of the crew had to call it a night.
+Meanwhile, just to the left of Evilution, Toru Nakajima was making some of the hardest moves in America look like no big deal.
 After silently sipping some tea, he nearly sent Lucid Dreaming, wearing socks and capris pants.
 I scraped my jaw off the ground.

 What a truly humbling and inspiring climbing session.